infumap/infumap/docs/deployment/raspberry-pi.md

 ### Initial VPS Setup

-Create a VPS running Debian 12 using your vendor of choice.

-Choose a region as close as possible to your Raspberry Pi device.
+Create a VPS running Debian 12 x64 using your vendor of choice in a region as physically close as possible to your Raspberry Pi device.

-The smallest instance size will suffice, since we will not use the VPS instance for anything other than forwarding through https web requests to the Raspberry Pi device.
+The smallest instance size will suffice, since we will not use the VPS instance for anything other than forwarding through HTTPS web requests to the Raspberry Pi device.

 Use public-key authentication, with a different key to your Raspberry Pi.